vmaleze/opentelemetry-hands-on/labs/tp3.md

 Can you add the shopping cart id into the traces to easily find what cart is causing trouble ?

-Tips: You need to add the following dependency and then work on the current span => https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/annotations/
+Tips: You need to add the following dependency and then work on the current span => [Spring Boot Starter](https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/annotations/)

 ```xml
 <dependency>
     <groupId>io.opentelemetry.instrumentation</groupId>